P ≠ NP Proof

 question “Does S return a value 1 for at least one input of

-length n?”.
+length n?”
 (If w is in XG-SAT, then Q(w) = “Yes”, else Q(w) = “No”).
-Note: all the inputs for
+Note: All the inputs for

 the program S in this Section are of length n.